code4recovery/oiaa-direct/README.md

 Please follow the [Udacity Guide](https://udacity.github.io/git-styleguide/) for commit messages.
 If committing code for a feature that is not complete (i.e., initial work in progress), please add `(wip)` to the title.
 For example, `feat: (wip) Add React Router to fetch meeting data.`

-I use the Typescript Import Sorter extension with VS Code to standardize imports.
+I use the ~~Typescript Import Sorter~~ _JS/TS Import/Export Sorter_ extension with VS Code to standardize imports.
+Please use this with the included `import-sorter.json` file.

 ## React + TypeScript + Vite